 CORES as a benchmark player in the sector

-In more than 20 years of existence, CORES has positioned itself as an active player in the hydrocarbon sector, providing technical support to the Ministry for the Ecological Transition, participating regularly in different forums and work groups on a national and international level, and contributing to promote the image of Spain as a model of efficiency and energy security.
+In 25 years of existence, CORES has positioned itself as an active player in the hydrocarbon sector, providing technical support to the Ministry for the Ecological Transition and the Demographic Challenge, participating regularly in different forums and work groups on a national and international level, and contributing to promote the image of Spain as a model of efficiency and energy security.
+Check more information about this activity here.